bodyscape/cielo_home/README.md

 ## Configuration

 If you have installed a version prior 1.6.0 you need to uninstall the integration and install it again.
+You need to restart HA after the uninstall and after the install.

 For find the field in the initial configuration setup follow this.